Alexis-D/papers/PAPERS.md

 > I thought others might be interested to read what I've found, and perhaps
 > avoid the pain I went through finding it.

-# HyperLogLog: the analysis of a near-optimal cardinality estimation algorithm [[pdf](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf)]
+# HyperLogLog: the analysis of a near-optimal cardinality estimation algorithm, 2007, [[pdf](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf)]

 _By Philippe Flajolet,  Éric Fusy, Olivier Gandouet & Frédéric Meunier_